-FOR FURTHER INFORMATION CONTACT: For questions concerning this direct final rule: Ashley A. Marrone, JD, Centers for Disease Control and Prevention, 1600 Clifton Road NE., Mailstop E-03, Atlanta, Georgia 30333; telephone 404-498-1600.
+FOR FURTHER INFORMATION CONTACT: For questions concerning this notice of proposed rulemaking: Ashley A. Marrone, JD, Centers for Disease Control and Prevention, 1600 Clifton Road NE., Mailstop E-03, Atlanta, Georgia 30333; telephone 404-498-1600.

-SUPPLEMENTARY INFORMATION: HHS/CDC is publishing a direct final rule (DFR) because it does not expect to receive any significant adverse comments and believes that updating scope and definitions to add clarity to the regulations is non-controversial.
-However, in this Federal Register, HHS/ CDC is simultaneously publishing a companion notice of proposed rulemaking (NPRM) that proposes identical updates.
-If HHS/CDC does not receive any significant adverse comments on this DFR within the specified comment period, we will publish a document in the Federal Register confirming the effective date of this final rule within 30 days after the comment period on the DFR ends and withdraw the NPRM.
-If HHS/CDC receives any timely significant adverse comment, we will withdraw the DFR in part or in whole by publication of a document in the Federal Register within 30 days after the public comment period ends.
-If the DFR is withdrawn, we will carefully consider all public comments before proceeding with any subsequent final rule based on the

-NPRM.
-A significant adverse comment is one that explains: (1) Why the DFR is inappropriate, including challenges to the rule's underlying premise or approach; or (2) why the DFR will be ineffective or unacceptable without a change.
+SUPPLEMENTARY INFORMATION: HHS/CDC is simultaneously publishing a companion direct final rule (DFR) in the Federal Register that proposes identical updates because we believe that these requirements are non-controversial and unlikely to generate significant adverse comment.
+If HHS/CDC does not receive any significant adverse comments on the DFR within the specified comment period, we will publish a document in the Federal Register withdrawing this NPRM and confirming the effective date of the DFR within 30 days after the public comment period on the DFR ends.
+If HHS/CDC receives any timely significant adverse comment, we will withdraw the DFR in part or in whole by publication of a document in the Federal Register within 30 days after the comment period ends.
+If the DFR is withdrawn, we will carefully consider all public comments before proceeding with any subsequent final rule based on the NPRM.
+A significant adverse comment is one that explains: (1) why the DFR is inappropriate, including challenges to the rule's underlying premise or approach; or (2) why the DFR will be ineffective or unacceptable without a change.